mas-bandwidth/fps/001/README.md

 That's a non-trivial amount of bandwidth.

-For 50k players we are sending 50,000 * 1mbit = 50,000 mbit/sec -> 50gbit/sec.
-No wonder google cloud is getting IO bound @ 50k players.
+For 50k players we are sending 50,000 * 1mbit -> 50gbit/sec.
+No wonder google cloud is getting IO bound.

 Being conservative, it seems that 20 player servers with 100gbit/nics are required for 1M players.